salesforce/orchard/README.md

 git clone git@github.com:salesforce/orchard.git

 # use sdkman to install Scala Build Tool (SBT) (if needed)
+# you can also read https://sdkman.io/usage for a more personalized sdk
+# experience
 curl -s "https://get.sdkman.io" | bash
 sdk install sbt

+# if you don't have the right java installed, run the following command
+sdk env install

+# switch to use the correct java version defined in .sdkmanrc
+sdk env

 # use brew to install postman (for API calls) and docker (if needed)
 brew install -cask postman